SWS-Methodology/faoswsTrade/modules/complete_tf_cpc/README.md

 are also assigned to monetary values.
 This may need to be revised (monetary values are not supposed to be modified).

+6. Aggregate by FCL over HS dimension: reduce from around 15000 commodity codes to around 800 commodity codes.

+7. Map FCL codes to CPC, remove observations that have not been mapped to CPC.

 #### Mirror Trade Estimation

 1. Obtain list of non-reporting countries as difference between the list of reporter countries and the list of partner countries.